-GIUSEPPE ORSI (1)
+Giuseppe Orsi (1)

-CHAIRMAN AND CHIEF EXECUTIVE OFFICER
+Chairman and Chief Executive Officer

-ALESSANDRO PANSA (3)
+Alessandro Pansa (3)

-BOARD MEMBER - GENERAL MANAGER
+Director, General Manager and CFO

-CARLO BALDOCCI (4)
+Carlo Baldocci (4)

-FRANCO BONFERRONI (1)
+Franco Bonferroni (1)

-PAOLO CANTARELLA (2)
+Paolo Cantarella (2)

-GIOVANNI CATANZARO (1)
+Giovanni Catanzaro (1)

-DARIO GALLI (1)
+Dario Galli (1)

-MARCO IANSITI (2)
+Marco Iansiti (2)

-SILVIA MERLO (2)
+Silvia Merlo (2)

-FRANCESCO PARLATO (1)
+Francesco Parlato (1)

-CHRISTIAN STREIFF (2)
+Christian Streiff (2)

-GUIDO VENTURONI (1)
+Guido Venturoni (1)

-- (1) Directors appointed from the majority list submitted by the Ministry for the Economy and Finance, which holds 30.204% of the share capital. - (2) Directors appointed from a minority list submitted by a group of asset management companies and institutional investors, which hold an overall stake of about 1.063% of the share capital. - (3) He was appointed by co-option by the Board of Directors of 1 December 2011 pursuant to article 2386 of the Italian Civil Code. - (4) He was appointed by a Decree issued by the Ministry for Economy and Finance in agreement with the Minister for Economic Development pursuant to section 5.1 ter of the Company's By-laws.
+(1) Directors appointed from the majority list submitted by the Ministry for the Economy and Finance, which holds 30.204% of the share capital.

+- (2) Directors appointed from a minority list submitted by a group of asset management companies and institutional investors, which hold an overall stake of about 1.063% of the share capital. - (3) He was appointed by co-option by the Board of Directors of 1 December 2011 pursuant to Art.
+2386 of the Italian Civil Code. - (4) He was appointed by a Decree issued by the Ministry for Economy and Finance in agreement with the Minister for Economic Development pursuant to section 5.1-ter of the Company's Bylaws.

-The summary tables annexed to this Report shows the structure of the Board of Directors and its committees, specifying the members serving at 31 December 2011, as well as the Directors who ceased to hold office during the 2011 financial year.
+The summary tables annexed to this Report show the structure of the Board of Directors and its committees, specifying the members serving at 31 December 2011, as well as the Directors who ceased to hold office during the 2011 financial year.